 Originally published in The Journal of Accounting, Ethics & Public Policy 3:1 (Winter 2003), pp. 1-26.

 Also available online at the Social Science Research Network, in Kindle e-book format, and in a monograph edition from Amazon.

-Also available in Korean and German translations.
+Also available in Korean, Serbo-Croatian, and German tranlsations.

 Abstract: “Most traditional systems of business ethics hold that business is essentially amoral or immoral.
 Such systems share a common assumption: that conflicts of interest—either because of scarce resources or innate human badness or sin—are basic to the human condition.
 That assumption of fundamental conflict is rejected in Ayn Rand’s system of ethics.
 Rand’s system, by contrast, emphasizes the power of human reason to shape one’s character and beliefs, and it makes fundamental reason’s power to develop new resources and cultivate win-win social relationships.
 In this essay, Stephen Hicks applies Rand’s radical ethical perspective to key issues in business ethics and contrasts it to those perspectives based on the assumption of the amorality or immorality of business.”

 Defending Shylock: Productive Work in Financial Markets [pdf]

 In this essay I discuss the great value that financial markets add to an economy and the nature of the intellectual work that underlays them.
 In addition, I argue against the usual criticisms of financial markets that those who work in them are zero-sum parasites upon the physical labor and that they make merely “paper profits.”
 Along the way, I discuss controversial figures such as Martha Stewart, Michael Milken, Aristotle Onassis, Ivan Boesky, Jesus, Augustus, and Shakespeare’s character Shylock from The Merchant of Venice.